 - The KD7B beater looks unconventional as it plays in reverse, but it still feels great to play

-- Requires strong velcro or spikes to stay firmly put for professional live use
+- Requires strong velcro or spikes to stay firmly in place for professional live use

 The Yamaha Electronic Kick Tower Pad is an inexpensive option that should appeal to lots of drummers, especially those looking to upgrade their electronic bass drum to one that can accommodate a double kick drum pedal.

 The build quality of the unit is surprisingly strong and robust.
 It has a large playing surface that offers a realistic feel and the triggering is responsive to different playing dynamics.
 There is also a knob that allows you to adjust the output response which is a nice additional feature.